tsy24/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application and executes `findTask Pfizer` command to search for a list of tasks whose `Description` contains the keyword `Pfizer`.
 This prompts the `LogicManager` to start its execution by calling its `execute()` command.

-Step 2. `LogicManager` calls the `AddressBookParser` to parse the command.
+Step 2. `LogicManager` calls the `NurseyBookParser` to parse the command.

 Step 3.
-The `AddressBookParser` creates a new `FindCommandParser` which will `parse()` the arguments.
+The `NurseyBookParser` creates a new `FindCommandParser` which will `parse()` the arguments.
 This creates a new `DescriptionContainsKeywordPredicate` that checks if a `Task`'s `Description` contains the keyword(s) - `Pfizer` in this case.
 A new `FindTaskCommand` which is ready to be executed is returned, containing the predicate as one of its fields.

 Step 4.
 The `FindTaskCommand` is executed by calling its `execute()` method.
 This calls the `Model#updateFilteredTaskList()` and updates the filtered task list by checking the tasks with `DescriptionContainsKeywordPredicate`.